Data Challenge Overview

 • Researchers may bring their own data to the challenge to supplement the data available.

 • Teams will present their concept as a written submission document.
 Guidelines for the submission document may be found here.
-These guidelines must be followed and final results submitted within the 30-day submission period to be considered a valid submission.
+These guidelines must be followed and final results submitted within the 30-day period to be considered a valid submission.

 • Finalists will be chosen for the “pitch” phase involving a live Zoom presentation.
 This pitch phase will enable the judges to have an interactive Q&A session and allow finalists to bring a demonstration dimension and more depth to their solutions.